 Factors that increase the risk of gastroesophageal reflux disease (GERD) — and therefore are factors in reflux esophagitis — include the following:

 - Dietary factors such as excess alcohol, caffeine, chocolate and mint-flavored foods

 A number of foods may worsen symptoms of GERD or reflux esophagitis:

 - Citrus fruits

 Risk factors for eosinophilic esophagitis, or allergy-related esophagitis, may include:

-- A family history of allergies
+- A family history of eosinophilic esophagitis

 Factors that may increase the risk of drug-induced esophagitis are generally related to issues that prevent quick and complete passage of a pill into the stomach.
 These factors include: